preetisawant/cloud-foundry/updating-scaling.md

 ## Updating the CFEE version
 {: #update}

+Users need the following permissions to be able to update a CFEE instance to a new version:
+   * _Editor_ role or higher to a CFEE instance.
+   * _Operator_ role or higher to the Kubernetes cluster into which the CFEE is provisioned.

 Updating the CFEE version of your CFEE instance is a two-step process.
 First, update the control plane that hosts the CFEE componentry.
 Then, update the cells that host your applications.

 The following rules and constraints apply: